Salisbury Cathedral from the Bishop's Grounds

 Salisbury Cathedral from the Bishop's Grounds is an 1823 landscape painting by the English landscape painter John Constable (1776–1837).
 This image of Salisbury Cathedral, one of England's most famous medieval churches, is one of his most celebrated works, and was commissioned by one of his closest friends, John Fisher, The Bishop of Salisbury.
-The 1823 version of the painting has been in the collection of the Victoria & Albert Museum in London since its bequest in 1857.
+The prime version from 1823 of the painting has been in the collection of the Victoria & Albert Museum in London since its was given as part of the Sheepshanks Gift in 1857.

+Constable painted other versions of this composition, as well as other treatments of the cathedral, and it has been reproduced in print form in various techniques.